 Why are we doing it?

-1. Alfred State College revolves around it's implementation of hands on learning and what better way to really get this experience than to take students across the country to work on something in their respected field.
-These projects teach students things that just can't be taught in a class room and since learning is the main focus we have made sure we partner with a group that knows this.
-Historicorps has been our partner through these trips and their success record speaks for it self.
-They are dedicated in providing the learning armosphere to not only teach students, but get them to interact in every step of the building process.
+1. Alfred State College revolves around the implementation of hands on learning.
+What better way to really get this experience than to travel across the country to work on something in our curriculum.
+Learning in the field teaches us things that just can't be taught in a class room.
+Historicorps is a reputable organization that has partnered with Alfred State for years and their success record speaks for itself.
+They are dedicated in providing the learning atmosphere to not only teach students, but get them to interact in every step of the building process.

-2. Construction is becoming a lost trade, the hard work and precision in this trade seems to be deterring people from wanting do it for a living.
-Alfred State wants to change this and show the vast variety of different paths you can take in the Construction field.
-The trip to California is revolved around restoring historical structures, and this is very different erecting a new home.
-This oppurtunity is one of many that show different career paths than just residential or commercial construction.
+2. Construction is becoming a lost trade, the hard work and precision in this trade seems to be deterring people from wanting to do it for a living.
+Alfred State wants to change this and illustrate the variety of paths a student can take in the building trades field.
+The trip to Oregon revolves around restoring historical structures.
+This is very different than constructing a new home.

-3. We are helping a state park restore buildings that it other wise wouldn't be able to do finacially.
-This brings pride and satisfaction to not only the park, but the students/people involved in the restoration process.
-This trip is more than just restoring old buildngs, the things learned and experienced will stick with these students for a lifetime.
+3. We are preserving history.
+We are helping a state part stay in business and bringing pride and satisfaction to not only the park, but the students and people involved in the restoration process.
+This trip is more than just restoring old buildings.
+This experience teaches us hard work, community service and builds character.
+These memories will stick with us for a lifetime.

 *According to the State Park website, Silver Falls State Park is the kind of standout scenic treasure that puts Oregon firmly onto the national—and international—stage.
 Its beauty, boundless recreational opportunities and historic presence keep it there.